mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 # Introduction

 This blog contains paperlist I want and plan to go through.
 For detail paper read please refer to the Paper summary section.
 Here we will store lots of papers title or maybe little summary considering I will be storing only interested papers.
 We can't worry about everything and nothing.
 We must stay focused and broad at the same time.
 Very true!
 By the way, I will appreciate any suggestion on the paperlist.
-I know the Feynman's concept of knowing name means nothing, it's just the entrance to the grand scheme of the world.
+I know the Feynman's thoughts on knowing name, which means nothing, it's just the entrance to the grand scheme of the world.

 1. Fernandes, Patrick, Miltiadis Allamanis, and Marc Brockschmidt.
 "Structured neural summarization." arXiv preprint arXiv:1811.01824 (2018).